 The trails remain open and accessible, though they are covered in snow, and often have ice underneath.
 Ice cleats or snow shoes, and trekking poles are recommended.
 Most of the trails have been walked on, so tracks should be present to keep you on the trail.

-The Exit Glacier Nature Center is closed for the season, but the warming hut and vault toilets are still available (updated 12/06/2013).
+The Exit Glacier Nature Center is still closed for the season, but is scheduled to reopen May 24, 2014.
+The warming hut and vault toilets are open and available (updated 4/16/2014).

 Harding Icefield Trail:

 Like the rest of the Exit Glacier area, the trail is covered in snow, and in many places, the snow hides a layer of ice beneath.
 It is typical that conditions will get worse (snow will be deeper, temperature colder) as you gain elevation.
 Please use extreme caution if attempting the entire 4.1 miles long trail .
+While the first two miles of the trail should be pretty easy to find by following the footpath, the trail is not flagged/marked for the last 2 miles.
 Snow shoes, ice cleats, trekking poles, and familiarity with winter survival are all strongly recommended.
-It is still possible to encounter bears on the trail, and bear spray should be carried at all times (updated 12/06/2013).
+It is possible to encounter early-rising bears on the trail, and bear spray should be carried at all times (updated 4/8/2014).

 Did You Know?